 Make a mission statement

 If you are not clear on the purpose of your blog, you will struggle to stay on track.
-What is the purpose of your blog?

 The purpose of this blog (for example) is ‘To help beginner bloggers get off to the best possible start’.